jpxue/MDH_Tools/README.md

 # MDH Census Creation

-Simple tool coded in Javascript which allows you to create a Census from a CPAS comma separated value (.csv) file Will also sort out patients by Ward and shortest ward round route possible (based of ward locations in Q2 2021).
+Simple tool coded in Javascript which allows you to create a Census from a CPAS comma separated value (.csv) file Will also sort out patients by Ward, calcualte their age and shortest ward round route possible (based of ward locations in Q2 2021).

 ## Instructions